Last Updated: May 2025 | Reviewed by Abbie Jacobs

 - Providing gynecological services

-Most of Missouri’s CNMs work in obstetric departments of large hospitals, while many also work in smaller independent birth centers, such as the Mercy Birthing Center in St. Louis, which opened in May of 2014.
+Most of Missouri’s CNMs work in obstetric departments of large hospitals.
+At the same time, many also work in smaller independent birth centers, such as the Mercy Birthing Center in St. Louis, which opened in May of 2014.
 In just the first year since opening, the dedicated nurse-midwives of Mercy Birthing Center attended 174 births.
-Certified nurse-midwives often establish lifelong care-giver/client relationships with patients, providing well-woman gynecological care and family planning services long after the childbirth process.
+Certified nurse-midwives often establish lifelong care-giver/client relationships with patients, providing well-woman gynecological care and family planning services long after childbirth.

 Steps to Becoming a Nurse Midwife in Missouri